stefan-jansen/machine-learning-for-trading/18_convolutional_neural_nets/README.md

-# Chapter 17: Convolutional Neural Networks
+# Convolutional Neural Networks: Time Series as Images

+In this chapter, we introduce the first specialized Deep Learning architectures that we will cover in part 4.
+Deep Convolutional Neural Networks, also ConvNets or CNN, have enabled superhuman performance in classifying images, video, speech, and audio.
+Recurrent nets, the subject of the following chapter, have performed exceptionally well on sequential data such as text and speech.

-CNNs are named after the linear algebra operation called convolution that replaces the general matrix multiplication typical of feed-forward networks.
-Research into CNN architectures has proceeded very rapidly and new architectures that improve performance on some benchmark continue to emerge frequently.
-CNNs are designed to learn hierarchical feature representations from grid-like data.
-One of their shortcomings is that they do not learn spatial relationships, i.e., the relative positions of these features.
-In the last section, we will outline how Capsule Networks work that have emerged to overcome these limitations.
+CNNs are named after the linear algebra operation called convolution that replaces the general matrix multiplication typical of feed-forward networks (discussed in the last chapter on Deep Learning) in at least one of their layers.
+We will discuss how convolutions work and why they are particularly useful to data with a certain regular structure like images or time series.

+Research into CNN architectures has proceeded very rapidly and new architectures that improve benchmark performance continue to emerge.
+We will describe a set of building blocks that consistently appears in successful applications and illustrate their application to image data and financial time series.
+We will also demonstrate how transfer learning can speed up learning by using pre-trained weights for some of the CNN layers.

-More specifically, this chapter covers
+More specifically, in this chapter, you will learn about:
 - How CNNs use key building blocks to efficiently model grid-like data
-- How to design CNN architectures using Keras and PyTorch
+- Designing CNN architectures using Keras and PyTorch
-- How to train, tune and regularize CNN for various data types
+- Training, tuning, and regularizing CNN for various data types
-- How to use transfer learning to streamline CNN, even with fewer data
+- Using transfer learning to streamline CNN, even with fewer data
-- How Capsule Networks improve on CNN and may enable a new wave of innovation
+- How to classify satellite images

 ## How to build a Deep ConvNet